debuggerhimanshu/Checklist-App/README.md

 # AWS Module 03 — Study Checklist

-An interactive, self-saving checklist for working through AWS Module 3: Networking, Security, Database, Developer Tools, and Management & Governance.
+An interactive, self-saving checklist for working through AWS Module 3: Networking, Security, Database, Developer Tools,

 ## What it is